canonical/k8s-snap/docs/src/snap/howto/epa.md

 * Minimum latency: The shortest observed cycle time.
 * Maximum latency: The longest observed cycle time.

-Create a pod that will run cyclictest tool with specific options:
+Create a pod that will run the cyclictest tool with specific options:

 - `-l 1000000`: Sets the number of test iterations to 1 million.
 - `-m`: Measures the maximum latency.